stephenh/stephenh.github.com/pages/first-principles.markdown

 When you start a new codebase, the most important thing is not getting Feature A shipped.
 It's ensuring the architecture, development environment, TDD cycle, deployment steps, are setup so that, over the next 5 years, Feature A will be easy, Feature B will be easy, and Feature Z will be easy.

 All codebases look great when they're new and ~2,000 LOC.
 It takes discipline to have a mature codebase that is 50,000 LOC, 100,000 LOC, still look good, and be a productive, pleasant experience to development in.

+:speech_balloon: Hmm, I would formulate this a bit differently and phrase it as "Design and code like the code base will live for another five years."
+I think that it's an antipattern to reduce quality investments just because the system is nearing its projected EOL.
+In my experience, it's worth keeping that investment level high because (if nothing else) you preserve the *option* of extending the lifetime of the code base, which may happen regardless.

 Deadlines are an anti-pattern
 -----------------------------